seance/paraverse/pages/combat.md

 A dying character can be stabilized using the [Stabilization](characters#list-of-skills) skill by another character.
 See [rest](#time-and-space#rest).

-[Temples](environment#temples-and-monasteries) may offer restoration and even resurrection services.
+[Monasteries](environment#monasteries) may offer restoration and even resurrection services.

 > **Example**
 >